aminebadraoui/MNFST-RAG-UI/docs/features/theme-system.md

 # Theme System

-Complete guide to the RAG Chat theme system, including dark/light mode toggle, custom styling, and theme configuration.
+Complete guide to the MNFST-RAG theme system, including dark/light mode toggle, custom styling, and theme configuration.

 ## 🎨 Overview

-The RAG Chat application includes a comprehensive theme system that supports both light and dark modes with smooth transitions and persistent user preferences.
+The MNFST-RAG application includes a comprehensive theme system that supports both light and dark modes with smooth transitions and persistent user preferences.

 ## 🌓 Theme Architecture